Sinar F2

 On October 23rd, we went west of Penwell to see the comet.

-Canon EOS 5D Mark I Classic
+Canon 5D Classic

 With its simple menus and introductory features, only a few SLRs have remained as loved as the 5D.